BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-For the demonstration purpose `PluginTableViewController` is restricted to core methods, although it can be easily extended with the full scope of table view data source methods.
+For the purpose of this article `PluginTableViewController` is restricted to 3 methods, although it can be easily extended with the full scope of table view data source methods.

 To see how it plays in action, let's attach it to a view controller.